 A successful software launch can be a critical component to the long-term viability of your software product or service.
-Keep reading to learn how to plan an app launch to really boost your product's success.
+In this article, you will learn how to plan an app launch to really boost your product's success.
 You can also use our Go-to-Market Toolkit to plan your go-to-market strategy for launch.

 Start by following the six steps below to plan your software launch.